qheilmann/CommandAPI-docs/docs/en/create-commands/arguments/types/command-arguments.md

 /give apple
 ```

-Ending the command argument with nothing is also equivalent to using `null`, for example the following suggestion branch allows any of the following commands:
+Ending the command argument with nothing is also equivalent to using `null`, for example, the following suggestion branch allows any of the following commands:

 ```java
 SuggestionsBranch.suggest(